Mikesco3/drivestatus.sh/README.md

 # Hard Drive Health Check Script
 This script checks the health status of hard drives connected to your system using the `smartctl` utility from the `smartmontools` package.

+> **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.**

 ## Requirements
 - `smartmontools` package installed on your system for the `smartctl` command.
 - `util-linux` package installed on your system for the `lsblk` command.